 learn in many different environments.
 Our goal is to create and support students who are well trained in academic disciplines.
 We want our

 students to love learning, value knowledge, and practice creativity.
 Our goal is to develop responsible, critical, confident, powerful, and caring members of society.
 Our hope is to provide an environment that encourages all of these characteristics, supporting our students, as they become goal setting, achieving individuals.
 Students are taught to think clearly, research topics, express themselves in writing and speech, and put their knowledge to practical application.
-French, music, and art are offered, formally, once a week in both the Primary and Upper Elementary classes.
+French, Spanish, music, and art are offered, formally, once a week in both the Primary and Upper Elementary classes.
 Health and physical education are offered formally each week.
 Initial conferences are scheduled in October and followed up with written progress reports in February and June.
 Conferences with your child’s teachers can be requested at any time.

 - First Grade Program (Age 6 years by October 31st or a previous kindergarten student at MCDS)